 4. What type of bike and/or tires should I use on the ride?
 The route for the New York City-to-Philadelphia Greenway Ride can be completed with a hybrid, gravel or road bike.
 We recommend a hybrid, gravel or other bike with thicker tires due to the mixed terrain of the ride route.
 If riding a road bike, we recommend a minimum tire width of 28mm.
 Route conditions will vary based on weather and can be a little slower going right after or during rain with muddy patches of trail.
 More details on the route are available here.

 5. How much will the ride cost?
 The registration fee for the New York City-to-Philadelphia Ride is $125 for standard registration and $225 for premium registration.
 Following registration, each rider will make a commitment to raise $500 (standard) or $1,000 (premium) in support of the East Coast Greenway Alliance prior to the May 2020 ride.
 Our team will offer tools and tips for successful fundraising following registration.
 Riders who register and begin fundraising early will be most successful.
 Note: By signing up for the New York City-to-Philadelphia Ride, you are committing to fundraise either $500 or $1,000 for the East Coast Greenway Alliance.
-If you do not meet the minimum requirement for either standard or premium registration, your credit card will be charged the balance on May 8, 2020.
+If you do not meet the minimum requirement for either standard or premium registration, your credit card will be charged the balance at a to-be-determined date once the postponed ride date is finalized.

 6. What are the differences between standard and premium registration?
-Premium registrants will have overnight hotel accommodations included for Saturday, May 16 in Princeton, as well as access to a post-ride shuttle at no additional charge.
-Standard registrants will have access to an overnight campsite on Saturday, May 16 in Princeton.
-Standard registrants may opt to secure their own accommodations in one of four hotels that will be serviced with baggage drop off.
+Premium registrants will have overnight hotel accommodations included in Princeton, as well as access to a post-ride shuttle at no additional charge.
+Standard registrants will have access to an overnight campsite in Princeton.
+Standard registrants may opt to secure their own accommodations in one of four hotels or elsewhere in Princeton.
 Click here for more lodging information.

 7. What will my fundraising efforts support?
 With a special a focus on improving the route between New York City and Philadelphia, proceeds from this ride will benefit the nonprofit East Coast Greenway Alliance, which is developing a 3,000-mile multi-use trail from Maine to Florida.
 Roughly one-third of our route is on protected greenways, and our organization is working daily to complete the route as close to 2030 as possible.
 Our hope is that this event will become an annual celebration of the East Coast Greenway that increases awareness of our route, celebrates the progress in the Tri-State region, and highlights the importance of protected trails and the additional resources needed to complete the East Coast Greenway.
 Events like this support our goals of health, sustainability, and economic development.